Gilbert Shelton

 Gilbert Shelton (born May 31, 1940) is an American cartoonist and a key member of the underground comix movement.
 He is the creator of the iconic underground characters The Fabulous Furry Freak Brothers, Fat Freddy's Cat, and Wonder Wart-Hog.

 Biography

 Early life and education

-Shelton was born in Houston, Texas.
-He graduated from Lamar High School in Houston.
+Shelton was born in Dallas, Texas, on May 31, 1940.
+His father, George Shelton, worked for Firestone, which moved the family around the southeast during the 1940s.
+They settled in Houston, Texas, where he graduated from Lamar High School.
 He attended Washington and Lee University, Texas A&M University, and the University of Texas at Austin, where he received his bachelor's degree in the social sciences in 1961.
-His early cartoons were published in the University of Texas' humor magazine The Texas Ranger.
+His early cartoons were published in the University of Texas humor magazine The Texas Ranger.